Camo & Krooked: 2019–present: Red Bull Symphonic and MODUS

 They have released four singles in 2019; the first one being "Atlas" on 8 February as part of UKF's 10-year anniversary, the second one being "Loa" on 7 June via Hospital Records, the third one being "Kallisto" in collaboration with Mefjus on 23 August via Hospital Records and the fourth one being "Set It Off" featuring vocals from Jeru the Damaja on 15 November via Hospital Records.

 In February 2020, they performed a concert with composer Christian Kolonovits and the "Max Steiner Orchestra", resulting in the album Red Bull Symphonic.

+In 2020, Camo & Krooked and Mefjus launched the production project SINTH, focusing on mixing, mastering, and writing outside of drum and bass.
+Under this alias, they produced the track "Leben" for German rapper GReeeN, released in August 2020.

 During the COVID-19 pandemic, Camo & Krooked played various shows in unusual locations such as on a wind turbine and a hot air balloon.
 Their single "No Tomorrow", released in October 2020, features Mefjus and Sophie Lindinger.

 Another single with Mefjus, titled "Sientelo" was released in August 2021, followed by "U" in December 2021.
 In April 2022, Camo & Krooked and Mefjus announced the launch of their own label "MODUS" with the date 22-04-22 mentioned in the label teaser on YouTube.